Onuronon-lab/Shrutik/docs/contributing.md

 ## 📄 License

-By contributing to Shrutik, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Shrutik, you agree that your contributions will be licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](../LICENSE).
+This ensures that all contributions remain available for educational and non-commercial use while requiring attribution to the original creators.

 ---